TwoPizza9621536/twopizza9621536.github.io/collections/_posts/2023-07-21-reasons-why-nfts-are-scams.md

 ---
-title: Reasons Why NFTs Are Scams
+title: Reasons Why Non Fungible Tokens Are Scams
 date: 2023-07-21 10:31:02 -0400
 categories:
   - Technology
 tags:
-  - NFTs
+  - Cryptocurrency
   - Cryptography
+description: >-
-description: An explanation of how NFTs actually works and why they are scams.
+  An explanation of how Non Fungible Tokens actually works and why they are scams.
 ---

+*[NFT]: Non Fungible Token
+*[NFTs]: Non Fungible Tokens

 Non Fungible Tokens or NFTs in recent months have been a very controversial technology not just in the tech world but also in the art world.
 I know I am